CraigMarkwardt/emontx3-continuous/README.md

 ### Setup
  1. Plug the emonTx AC-AC transformer and extension cord into the same receptacle.
  2. Set the digital multimeter to AC volts, and place the measuring leads of the digital multimeter into the mains receptacle.
 WARNING: this is dangerous!
+ 3. Optional (but useful): rebuild firmware with debugging enabled.
+    1. Open the firmware in the Arduino IDE.
+    2. Switch to the cont.h tab.
+    3. Edit the line which says #define DEBUG_CONT and remove the first two slashes ("//") to uncomment that line.
+    4. Rebuild the firmware and upload to your emontx3.
  3. Activate your emonTx and wait for output.

 ### Voltage Calibration